-The National Bank of Slovakia (NBS) is the only competent authority for regulation and oversight over issuance of prospectus.
+The National Bank of Slovakia (NBS) is the only competent authority for regulation and oversight over the issuance of the prospectus.

-(b) a supplement to the prospectus within 5 working days of the submission of the application for approval;
+(b) a supplement to the prospectus within five working days of the submission of the application for approval;

 (c) a prospectus where the public offer involves securities issued by an issuer who has no securities admitted to trading on a regulated market and who has not yet publicly offered securities (first draft only) within 20 working days of the request for approval;

-Due to the short deadlines for the prospectus approval and the large scope of the documents which should be approved by the NBS, the NBS prefers unofficial consultations over the preparation and content of the prospectus in the form of an unofficial prospectus assessment through email communication.
+Due to the short deadlines for the prospectus approval and the large scope of the documents which should be approved by NBS, the NBS prefers unofficial consultations over the preparation and content of the prospectus in the form of an unofficial prospectus assessment through email communication;

 All drafts of a prospectus shall be submitted to the NBS in searchable electronic format via electronic means.

-Approved prospectus shall be made available to the public by the issuer, the offeror or the person asking for admission to trade on a regulated market reasonably in advance, and at the latest at the beginning of, the offer to the public or the admission for trading of the securities involved.
+Approved prospectus shall be made available to the public by the issuer, the offeror, or the person asking for admission to trading on a regulated market reasonably in advance, and at the latest at the beginning of, the offer to the public or the admission for the trading of the securities involved.

 6. Listing Process